rbarraud/ION/README.md

 Apart from Icarus Verilog, youl'll need a MIPS32r1 toolchain to play with this _unmodified_ testbench.
 I'm using a recent version of [BuildRoot](https://buildroot.org/)'s.

-Note that this project has become somewhat _Linux-centric_ in that the test makefiles assume a Linux machine.

-Also note that while the old RTL from a previous, abandoned version of this project has been deleted from the repo I still haven't deleted the old test SW and other bits and pieces.
+Note that while the old RTL from a previous, abandoned version of this project has been deleted from the repo I still haven't deleted the old test SW and other bits and pieces.
 The only sw test useable right now is `sw/cputest`.